D3lt4lph4/papers/docs/others/coordconv.md

 ## Brief

-This article presents a new layer for convolutional neural networks.
-They first show that, while intuition tells you that convolution is the solution for any problems regarding pixels, this does not hold true for all the cases.
-They set-up different toy problems (for instance "given a white dot on a black background, output the position of the dot") and show that the convolution fails remarkably.
-To circumvent this problem, they introduce a new type of layer, the CoordConv.
+The CCNs are now the norm when it comes to image processing.
+But curiously, this type of architectures fails on some simple examples.
+In this paper, they set-up different toy problems (for instance "given a white dot on a black background, output the position of the dot") and show that the convolution network fails remarkably.
+To solve this problem, they introduce a new type of layer, the CoordConv.

-The main problems they are trying to solve are the two following ones (they apply later in the article the layer on other types of problems):
+The main toy problems they are trying to resolve are the two following ones (they apply later in the article the layer on other types of problems):

 - Given two coordinates, generate a black dot on a grid at the indicated position
 - Given a grid with a black dot, git the position of the dot.